 How much to budget for your wedding

-is £30,355.
+according to Hitched is £31,974.
 There are no hard and fast rules saying this is how much your wedding will cost, but the real-life sections of wedding magazines will give you an idea of how much you’re likely to spend.

 Of course, this will depend largely on your and your fiancées own intentions – if you want to save money then there are ways to keep the cost of your wedding down.
 If you still want to spend a little more to have the wedding you want, then planning your costs is crucial.